paolino/book-a-visit/semantic.md

 Interaction phase starts with an appointment encoded in an acceptance status.
 An appointment can be extended with messages from both parties until the _visit_ time, this transactions are called _chatting_. _chatting_ doesn't change the nature of the status. _chatting_ itself can happen before and after the _visit_.
 During the _visit_ phase the state can be set to _dropped_ from the _giver_ or reach its due time and go on to _chatting after_ state.
 During the appointment time span chatting and dropping are disabled and the only possible change of status is fixed from the _giver_ with a _failure_ declaration sending it to a _negative_ final state.
-After the appointment chatting is re-enabled together with the chance for the _taker_ to close with an _positive_ final state containing a _feedback_.
+After the appointment chatting is re-enabled together with the chance for the _taker_ to close with a _positive_ final state containing a _feedback_.
-Even a _dropped_ state has to be closed to an _positive_ final state with a _feedback_ from _taker_.
+Even a _dropped_ state has to be closed to a _positive_ final state with a _feedback_ from _taker_.

     Should we consider a different final state for droppeds?
 Or even consider them negative?

-We can't decide about final state for droppeds because it is possibile that _taker_ and _offer_ could have agreed in other ways and other telecoumination services.
-I recommend to let _offer_ deciding about the final state.
+A _dropped_ state and we failed.
+I mean, don't think too much about this grisly state.
+If _taker_ didn't go; it's banned.
+Stop.

     Why during the appointment did you choose to disable chatting?
 And whether the _taker_ is late, can't it alert?

 ### _Chatting before_ state

-The chatting state is extending a proposal from the other _part_ and refining the proposed _zone_ to a definite _place_
+The chatting state is extending a proposal from the other _part_ and refining the proposed _zone_ to a defined _place_

 A _chatting before_ state contains: